 Confession of Faith

 The below Confession of Faith is a reflection of the truths revealed throughout the Bible.
-It is not meant to be used in place of God’s Word, but like creeds and declarations of the past, is a guide to help clarify our core beliefs as a church and a tool to equip the saints for the work of ministry, and building up of the body of Christ.1 To give further understanding to the eleven foundational sections below, and further display how God’s truths revealed in His Word apply to all aspects of our lives, we have included a number of Position Papers with Applications that explain our beliefs about societal institutions and cultural issues.
+It is not meant to be used in place of God’s Word, but like creeds and declarations of the past, is a guide to help clarify our core beliefs as a church and a tool to equip the saints for the work of ministry, and building up of the body of Christ.1 To give further understanding to the twelve foundational sections below, and further display how God’s truths revealed in His Word apply to all aspects of our lives, we have included a number of Position Papers with Applications that explain our beliefs about societal institutions and cultural issues.
 As the elders of the church continue to address the needs of the body and address the evolving views of our culture, we will publish additional Position Papers and Applications include them here under the relevant sections below and in the Position Papers & Applications page under the Resources section of this website.

 We believe in one God, eternally existing in three equally divine Persons: the Father, the Son, and the Holy Spirit, who know, love, and glorify one another.
 This one true and living God is infinitely perfect both in His love and in His holiness.
 He is the Creator of all things, visible and invisible, and is therefore worthy to receive all glory and adoration.
 Immortal and eternal, He perfectly and exhaustively knows the end from the beginning.
 He sustains all things and sovereignly rules over everything, even evil, providentially bringing about His eternal good purposes to redeem a people for Himself and restore His fallen creation, to the praise of His glorious grace.1